 This wasn’t about aesthetics.
 In the (normal) business environment, the attire for women is fitted pantsuits, tailored pants, pencil skirts, and fitted blazers.
 We live don’t live in spandex all day.
 And eventually, once lockdown is over, this brief interlude of wearing yoga pants can actually backfire because of the false sense of security from the stretchy material.

 This complaint about clothing fit doesn’t just apply to work attire.
 I hear it a lot about for skinny jeans and zip-up, boots, as well.
 After all that feedback, I investigated CICO and fasted cardio.

 Both the Mission Lean and the Rachael Attard programs pair with the “Calories in Calories out” CICO method, which we talked about in the DAO of metrics.
-By doing cardio as the first workout first thing in the morning, the body is put in a fat burning state because it already is in a caloric deficit.
+By doing cardio as the first workout first thing in the morning, this argument goes, the body is put in a fat burning state because it already is in a caloric deficit.
 Thus, it needs to rely on burning fat for energy.
 The linked article explains why this is a good hack for women that want to have problem low back or thigh areas (like a “muffin top.”)

 Rachael Attard Lean Legs – the other “Aussie” program

 Rachael Attard, like Kayla Itsines of SWEAT (see app review HERE) , is another well-known Australian trainer, is the founder of the “Lean Legs” program.
 According to the philosophy of this program, certain types of workouts, like spinning, squats, or any weight-bearing exercise involving the legs can cause unwanted bulkiness for women, especially with certain body types.
 Lots of “power walking,” cardio-focused workouts followed with short stints of plyometrics and strength training can counteract this bulkiness and lean legs out